 Q: I love Bend so much, I want to move here.
 What are my next steps?

 A: Moving can be difficult, but we have made it as painless as possible.
 Most of your questions can be answered by visiting our Move Here page, which will give you access to realtors and other important information you may be seeking.
-You can also request a relocation packet that will be thoughtfully packaged and delivered to your doorstep.
+You can also view Bend Chamber’s Moving to Bend website.